-- Administration provides digital technology and training (prior to implementation) to engage students at appropriate academic levels, provide strategic literacy intervention, and real time tracking of student progress.
-(Evidence: Purchase orders; training evaluations.) - 2.
-Administrators provide additional technology so that students may access digital tools, and teachers provide regular time for students to work with digital solutions.
-(Evidence: Observation during classroom walk throughs by principal.) - 3.
-Teachers and leaders participate in training on using interactive whiteboards to promote student engagement/learning and apply what they learn in their classrooms.
-(Evidence: Teacher effectiveness data.) - 4.
-Administrators conduct monthly classroom walk throughs using a web-based tool to capture and share teacher effectiveness data, share data with the teacher, and encourage professional reflection in order to support personalized professional development and continuous professional growth.
-(Evidence: Teacher Effectiveness data.) - 5.
-The SLT instill a culture of literacy by selecting monthly titles of complex literary and informational texts to be read aloud in all homeroom classrooms, stimulating discussion and prompting students to respond to literature.
-(Evidence: calendar of titles; hallway displays of students' response to literature.)
+- Administration provides digital technology and training to engage students at appropriate academic levels and provide strategic literacy intervention and real-time tracking of student progress.
+(Evidence: Purchase orders; training evaluations) - 2.
+Administrators provide additional technology so that students may access digital tools and teachers provide regular time for students to work with digital solutions.
+(Evidence: Observation during classroom walkthroughs by principal and/or literacy coach) - 3.
+Teachers and Leaders participate in training on using interactive whiteboards to promote student engagement/learning and apply what they learn in their classrooms.
+(Evidence: Teacher effectiveness data) - 4.
+Administrators conduct monthly classroom walkthroughs using a web-based tool to capture and share teacher effectiveness data, share data with the teacher, and encourage professional reflection in order to support personalized professional development and continuous professional growth.
+(Evidence: Teacher effectiveness data) - 5.
+The SLC instills a culture of literacy by selecting monthly titles of complex literary and informational texts to be read aloud in all homeroom classrooms, stimulating discussion and prompting students to respond to literature.
+(Evidence: calendar of selected titles; hallway displays of students' response to literature)